adriant4456/Autodesk-Inventorwork-Manager/README.md

 # Autodesk-Inventorwork-Manager

-App used to manage Inventorwork projects for ease of use with SAP
+This is an app used to manage and organise Autodesk Inventor InventorWork projects for ease of use with SAP.
+The app uses a Tkinter GUI to allow users to restart Inventor and create and change InventorWork folders.